dreamcastnan/aws_sysops_notes/README.md

 ## PV vs HVM

-PV(Paravirtual ) AMIs aren't supported in all AWS region.
-You need to create a new HVM instacne, copy the EBS volumes attached to the old PV instance.
+PV(Paravirtual) AMIs aren't supported in all AWS region.
+You need to create a new HVM instance, copy the EBS volumes attached to the old PV instance.